DEKRA Experts using SATA spray guns at the DEKRA training centre in Altensteig, Germany

 What kind of training do they undergo to become an expert?

-The training takes about four months and begins with the preparation to become a vehicle loss adjuster.
+The training takes about four months and begins with the preparation to become a vehicle damage estimator.
 This intermediate step already qualifies them to carry out vehicle evaluations at all car dealerships and in some cases directly at the car manufacturers.
 A completed apprenticeship in the motor vehicle industry also suffices for this.
 After this section has been completed successfully, the course proceeds in additional blocks towards a two-day examination, in which their competence is tested in practical, theoretical and oral form.

 Since when does the DEKRA training centre rely on SATA spray guns, and why?